AntarcticBearHKL/LingVantage/README.md

 https://blabit.xyz

-On desktop, users need to click on screen edges to navigate between pages ！
+On desktop, users need to click on screen edges to navigate between pages！

 ## 🔴 Critical Bugs